 A native of Mercer County, Kyle works to improve the vitality of his home region as Executive Director of Mercer County Better Together (MCBT).
 As a 501(c)(3) nonprofit, MCBT is one of few hybrid community and economic development organizations in rural Illinois.
 Through projects and programs, MCBT has made an impact of more than $2 million on the local economy since 2017.

-In addition, Kyle serves as Vice Chair on the University of Illinois Extension Unit 7 Advisory Committee and is a member of the Bi-State Comprehensive Economic Development Strategy (CEDS) Committee.
-Aside from his work with MCBT, Kyle can be heard on WRMJ - an independent, community-oriented FM radio station located in Aledo.
+Kyle also serves as Vice Chair on the University of Illinois Extension Unit 7 Advisory Committee, is a member of the Bi-State Comprehensive Economic Development Strategy (CEDS) Committee and is one of just 33 Community Heart & Soul Champions nationwide.

 Carrie McKillip is a Community Development Educator for University of Illinois Extension in Knox, Warren, Henderson and McDonough Counties.
 McKillip, a native of Knox County, holds an Associate of Arts from Carl Sandburg College, a Bachelor of Science from Southern Illinois University-Carbondale, and an MBA from Western Illinois University.
 Prior to joining Extension in 2006, McKillip spent 20 years in not-for-profit management, including six years in higher education administration and business development.
 She currently serves as co-chair of the University of Illinois Extension Community and Economic Development Team.